jestemAria/Tyche_Blockchain/README.md

     * - [x] Post transaction from front-end.
     * - [x] Make transaction pool component.
     * - [x] Polling for new transactions live.
+    * - [x] Add mine transactions button in the transaction pool page.
     * - [ ] ...
 * ### Part 10: _Deploy Project_
     * - [ ] Deploy the project on Heroku PAAS.